 Organization is key

 Again i cannot stress the importance of Organization.
 Organization is one major blogging tip for beginners.
 I have a planner i love using to stay organized.
 Without a planner, my life would be a whirlwind lol.
 As a blogger, you need to stay organized and keep track of deadlines for posts, ads, etc to be successful.
 Especially while working full time, it can be tough to keep track.
 I have days when i have to stay up till like 3 am working on content that needs to go up or sent out to people.
 My planner definitely helps make my life a little bit easier lol.
+I also have a list of my blogging resources, things i currently use or have heard great things about.

 Another major blogging tip for beginners!
 It is so easy to compare your life with someone else especially when you see how successful they are.
 Focus on your own journey and stay in your lane.
 Your time would come. your audience would find you.
 You rob yourself of all the joy when you compare yourself with someone else and wish you had what they have.
 The comparison just makes you wallow in sadness while missing out on all the beauty that life has to offer.
 By focusing on this calling that God has given me, i have been able to always go back to him at times when i am feeling lonely or like i am not making any progress.
 He always reminds me of why he called me here and why i need to keep looking at him and not at people.